Learning how to to teach spelling can be complicated. Here’s how to begin!

 Do you want to see some more sample spelling inventories?
 Check out Word Study: Where do I Start? from This Reading Mama.

-What do you do after scoring each inventory with the feature guide?
+What do you do after scoring the inventories?

 If you’re a homeschooling parent, I have good news.
 You’re ready to begin Word Study instruction!